My Online Journey:

 The Internet has revolutionised how we make money and that there are many benefits for aspiring entrepreneurs to work online.
 Also, from a personal viewpoint, I recognise we’re in a new era as a result of the growth of new technologies to an extent I feel compelled to investigate and participate in this “New Economy”.
 I feel this for my benefit, now I have time to do so, but also for the sake of my family so I may preserve pension fund savings for the future.

 I first looked at “teleworking” (or “telecommuting” as it was called in the US) in the early 90s as part of my MBA degree course but demands from a busy professional life at that time did not permit me to pursue “home working”.
-However, the growth of the Internet since then has made the argument in favour of “work from home” even more compelling.
+However, the growth of the Internet since then has made the argument in favour of “work from home” even more interesting.

 - The Internet operates 24 hours per day, 7 days per week, 365 days per year.

-- The need for a physical storefront, physical products, and warehousing are eliminated.
+- The need for a physical storefront, physical products, and warehousing is eliminated.

 - There is a reduced need for employees as there are systems, tools and software resources that can be leveraged to perform many routine activities.

-- There is improved cash flow in online business as transactions are generally paid for ahead of products or services being delivered.
+- There is improved cash flow in online business as transactions are paid for ahead of products or services being delivered.

 - Affiliate Marketing